WitherDoggie/pointless-random-things/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Random Pointless Things

+If you expect anything in this mod to make sense, you are sadly mistaken.
+Now watch out for Blob behind you.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Licensed under a GLP-3.0 license.